-Week 7: a) Myth 1: Once you have been speaking a second language b) Myth 2: Pronunciation instruction is not appropriate for beginning-level learners.
+Week 8: a) Myth 1: Once you have been speaking a second language for years, it's too late to change your pronunciation.

-c) Myth 3: Pronunciation teaching has to establish in the minds of language learners a set of distinct consonant and vowel sounds.
+- b) Myth 2: Pronunciation instruction is not appropriate for beginning-level learners. - c) Myth 3: Pronunciation teaching has to establish in the minds of language learners a set of distinct consonant and vowel sounds.

-d) Myth 4: Intonation is hard to teach.
+Week 9: a) Myth 4: Intonation is hard to teach.

-Week 8: a) Myth 5: Students would make better progress in pronunciation if they just practiced more.

-b) Myth 6: Accent reduction and pronunciation instruction are the same thing.
+- b) Myth 5: Students would make better progress in pronunciation if they just practiced more. - c) Myth 6: Accent reduction and pronunciation instruction are the same thing.

-c) Myth 7: Teacher training programs provide adequate preparation in how to teach pronunciation.
+Week 10: a) Myth 7: Teacher training programs provide adequate preparation in how to teach pronunciation.